 Willie Nelson started playing at the Spoke before he moved back from Nashville when he still had a crew cut and a sport coat - before he brought braids and tennis shoes to the forefront of country fashion.
 In fact, it's not a bit unusual to stumble into the Spoke on a Friday or Saturday night and find the Red-Headed Stranger kicked back against an amp, picking with whatever band is the featured entertainment of the night.
 It's no secret that the Broken Spoke is one of Willie's favorite hang-outs when he's home in Austin.

 Through the years, James and Annetta have opened their doors and welcomed to the stage a pretty impressive list of aspiring musicians.
 George Strait and his Ace In The Hole Band cut their teeth in the music business playing by the neon lights of the beer signs in the Spoke.
-A wide variety of country superstars from Kris Kristofferson to Kitty Wells have jumped up on that stage and carried on the tradition of good country music that the Broken Spoke has
+A wide variety of country superstars like Garth Brooks, Midland Band, Kris Kristofferson, Sturgill Simpson, Charley Crockett to Kitty Wells have jumped up on that stage and carried on the tradition of good country music that the Broken Spoke has made famous.

 It is a favorite hang-out of most of Austin's "real" country musicians.
 Don't call 'em "Hat Acts," around here...the hats you see on stage at the Broken Spoke are as traditional as the music echoing off the walls.
-You can see talented musicians every night the Spoke is open such as Dale Watson, Alvin Crow, the Derailers, Jason Roberts, Two Tons of Steel, Gary P. Nunn, Billy Mata, Weldon Henson, Cornell Hurd, Bobby Flores and many more.
+You can see talented musicians every night the Spoke is open such as Dale Watson, Alvin Crow, the Derailers, Jason Roberts, Wagoneers w/ Monte Warden, Gary P. Nunn, Billy Mata, Weldon Henson, Johnny McGowan, Darrell Goldman, Tylor Brandon and many more.

 Although the Broken Spoke isn't quite as old as the Battle of the Alamo - it captures the mystical charms that makes Texas worth fighting for all over again.
 And we're still holding strong right in the middle of a fast-growing Austin, Texas!
 There isn't anything fancy in the red rustic old dance hall.
 After you're inside, be sure to check out James M. White's tourist trap room with all its memorabilia of country music.
 And as James always says, "We ain't fancy, but we're damn sure country."
 Y'all come see us!